- Strategy

 When planning your product roadmap, it's essential that you think about the minimum viable product.
 This is the bare minimum you need to create to get feedback from users and customers.

-• They need to get a functioning product out the door as quickly as possible.
+- They need to get a functioning product out the door quickly.

 Please don't fall into the trap of thinking that your product needs to be perfect before releasing it.